 By Faye Martins

-The ability to stand on one’s two feet and stay in one place are key elements to healing and balancing the Muladhara Chakra.
+Standing on one’s two feet and staying in one place is vital to healing and balancing the Muladhara Chakra.
 Additionally, stretching the hamstrings helps to alleviate a sense of fight or flight that is generated and perpetuated by tightness in this area.
-Uttanansana or Forward Bend Pose and Janu Sirsasana or Head-to-Knee Pose are wonderful poses for nurturing a sense of being grounded and centered.
-Both of these poses will help to calm frenetic physical and mental activity in both the body and the mind.

 Uttanasana or Forward Bend

 To practice Uttanasana, stand at the top of your Yoga mat in Samasthiti with your feet parallel and hips distance apart.
 With an inhale, raise your arms over your head.
 With an exhale, slowly bring your arms down along the sides of your body until they reach your knees, shins, or toes.
 Hold this position for three to five full breaths.
 With your hands on your hips, slowly come up as you inhale.